 If you want to get more involved with the Beacons of the Past Project, find more opportunities below.

-In the late Spring of this year the Chilterns Conservation Board’s Beacons of the Past Project, funded by the National Lottery Heritage Fund, will be launching our LiDAR Web Portal.
+In the Summer of 2019 the Chilterns Conservation Board’s Beacons of the Past Project, funded by the National Lottery Heritage Fund, will be launching our LiDAR Web Portal.
 This will allow members of the public to view the tremendously exciting results of our newly commissioned LiDAR survey of the Chilterns AONB.
 At 1400 km2 it is the largest survey of its type ever flown in this country for archaeological purposes.

 The survey creates an exceptionally precise topographic map of the region, even under tree-cover.
 From this any man-made lumps and bumps, many of them hundreds if not thousands of years old, can be spotted and interpreted.
 Our LiDAR Web Portal will offer tutorials in how to ‘read’ the LiDAR data and trace different archaeological feature types, giving you the opportunity to help us identify undiscovered and forgotten archaeological remains, from 20th century World War I Practice trenches back to 5000-year old Neolithic earthworks.
 Based on similar surveys carried out elsewhere in the UK, we expect to find thousands of new archaeological sites.